 [If] we’re just collecting inmate-on-inmate data, or just rapes and sexual assaults between inmates, it kind of feeds into those stereotypes, and it ignores the huge amount of violence that’s actually done by staff inside of facilities.

-At The Koffel Law Firm, we believe that the justice system needs reform in order to offer convicted individuals a space to grow and change.
+At Koffel Brininger Nesbitt, we believe that the justice system needs reform in order to offer convicted individuals a space to grow and change.
 Without the statistics needed, it is hard to obtain a clear understanding of our current justice system.